-The Board has submitted a legislative proposal to the Senate Business, Professions, and Economic Development Committee to add a section in the Business and Professions Code creating a retired license category for psychologists.
+The Board has submitted a legislative proposal to the Senate Business, Professions, and Economic Development Committee to add a section to the Psychology Licensing Law in the Business and Professions Code creating a retired license category for psychologists.

-ISSUE # 6: Web Site information.
+ISSUE #6: Web Site information.